Reverend John M. Milanese

 Our pastor is Reverend John M. Milanese.
 He has been the pastor of Our Lady of the Angels Church since the parish was located at the former site of Saints Donatian & Rogation Church in Randolph.

 Father John was born and raised in Springfield, Mass.
 After graduating from high school in 1966, he entered St. Thomas Seminary in Bloomfield, Conn., then went to St. Mary’s College in Kentucky, graduating with a B.A. in philosophy in 1970.
-After that, he pursued an M.A. in theology at St. John’s Seminary in Brighton, Mass., and was ordained as a deacon.
+He received an M.A. in Theology at St. John’s Seminary in Brighton, Mass., and was ordained as a deacon.

-Father John was named Chaplain to the University of Vermont in 1990 and stayed there three years.
-He also served as State Chaplain for the Catholic Daughters of the Americas, State Chaplain to the Daughters of Isabella, covering both Vermont and New Hampshire; and as State Friar to the Knights of Columbus.
+Father John was named Chaplain to the University of Vermont from 1990 -1993.
+He has served as State Chaplain for the Catholic Daughters of the Americas, State Chaplain to the Daughters of Isabella (covering Vermont and New Hampshire); and as State Friar to the Knights of Columbus.

-His position entails leading masses, officiating at baptisms, weddings, funerals; hearing confessions, counseling, and teaching religious education classes.
+Father Milanese leads masses, officiates baptisms, weddings, funerals; the Sacrament of Reconciliation (confession), counseling, and teaching religious education classes.
 He also helps prepare breakfasts and lunches for the many groups that use the parish hall for meetings and conferences.

 “What I really enjoy most is preaching and also working with our youth during religious education,” he noted.
 “I’m happy to be here.”

-Our parish also has a Parish Council, who oversees the operations of the church, a Finance Board, as well as our loyal volunteers, and Audrey, our bookkeeper.
+Our parish has a Parish Council, who oversees the operations of the church, and a Finance Board, as well as our loyal volunteers, parishioners, and friends.
+The Knights of Columbus Charles H. Phillips Council #14351 (Randolph VT) is a vital part of our parish.
 Our Lady of the Angels Church is blessed to have such generous support.